papyros/papyros.github.io/source/faq/index.markdown

 There have been several mockups shared with our Google+ community which have a bottom bar, much like Chrome OS, and these mockups have generated much interest.
-Unfortunately, we will not be considering actually developing a layout with a Chrome OS-like bottom bar, simply because we are already following a similar design language (Material Design), and we do not want Quantum OS to be an exact clone of Chrome OS.
+Unfortunately, we will not be considering actually developing a layout with a Chrome OS-like bottom bar, simply because we are already following a similar design language (Material Design), and we do not want Papyros to be an exact clone of Chrome OS.
 In the future, it might be added as a secondary option, but it will never become the default.